awfulwoman/podderton/README.md

 ## Disclaimer

-This is a very part time project by someone who is quite overworked, so don't expect massive changes to happen.
-However PRs are always welcome!
+This is a very scratch-your-own-itch,very  part-time project by someone who is quite overworked, so please don't expect huge development to happen.
+However, PRs are always welcome!

 Yes, I like Three Bean Salad.